Carbon Monoxide Detector Placement Is Key

 What is Carbon Monoxide?

 Carbon monoxide is an odorless, colorless by-product of combustion.
 It’s found in the fumes from burning fuel in cars or trucks, small engines, stoves, lanterns, grills, fireplaces, gas ranges and furnaces.
-Symptoms of carbon monoxide poisoning are similar to the flu: headache, nausea, dizziness, vomiting, general confusion, etc. According to the CDC, carbon monoxide poisoning is a leading cause of death in the home and is especially dangerous for children, the elderly and individuals with respiratory or breathing problems.
+Symptoms of carbon monoxide poisoning are similar to the flu: a headache, nausea, dizziness, vomiting, general confusion, etc. According to the CDC, carbon monoxide poisoning is a leading cause of death in the home and is especially dangerous for children, the elderly and individuals with respiratory or breathing problems.

 Carbon monoxide detectors are designed to alert you to problems before you start to feel any symptoms of carbon monoxide poisoning.
 Proper placement is critical, though, in order for carbon monoxide detectors to work properly.
 Follow these tips to make sure your home has the right number of carbon monoxide detectors and that they’re placed in appropriate spots.

-Best Practices for Carbon Monoxide Detector Installation
+Best Practices for Carbon Monoxide Detector Pacement and Installation

 - Make sure you have at least one carbon monoxide detector on each level of your home, including the basement.